 Our Impact

 Jessica Vapnek joined the UC Law SF faculty in 2017 after a long international career.
 Most recently, she was a Regional Technical Director for a consulting firm in San Francisco implementing rule-of-law projects around the world.
 In that role she managed complex international projects, helped write winning proposals, and published articles on access to justice and dispute resolution.
-Previously, for almost 15 years, Professor Vapnek served as a Legal Officer with the United Nations Food and Agriculture Organization (FAO) in Rome, providing policy advice to member countries, drafting legislation on agriculture and natural resources, and writing and editing a number of articles and books.
+For almost 15 years, Professor Vapnek served as a Legal Officer with the United Nations Food and Agriculture Organization (FAO) in Rome, providing policy advice to member countries, drafting legislation on agriculture and natural resources, and writing and editing a number of articles and books.
 She has lived in Africa (she was a Peace Corps Volunteer in the former Zaire and a Fulbright Scholar in Ghana) and has worked in or traveled to 93 countries during her career.
 She continues to do occasional work for the UN as an expert, for example travelling to Bhutan and Malawi to review their veterinary legislative frameworks and to Nepal to evaluate a proposed draft food safety law.
 She speaks French, Spanish, and Italian.
+Professor Vapnek is excited to continue sharing her passion for international development work with UC Law SF.
+She hopes to involve more UC Law SF students, faculty, and alumni in international projects, exposing law students to the world of international grants, and, most importantly, inspiring students and alumni to pursue careers in international development.